VeritasSoftware/AspNetCore.ApiGateway/README.md

 ### Customizations

+*   You can customize the default **HttpClient** which the endpoints use to hit the backend api.
 *	You can use your own **HttpClient** to hit the backend Api.
 *	You can create your own implementation to hit the backend Api.